Stalruth/SableyeBot4/PRIVACY.md

-Accurate as of 12:00 06-Jan-2021 Australian Eastern Daylight Time (UTC+11)
+Accurate as of 21:00 12-Jan-2021 Australian Eastern Daylight Time (UTC+11)

 # Sableye Bot Privacy Policy

-This Privacy Policy is written to expand on the data collected by SableyeBot versions 4 and above (the "Application"), which of this data is processed or retained and the basis for such processing or collection.
+This Privacy Policy is written to expand on the data collected by SableyeBot versions 4 and above (the "Application"), which of this data is processed or retained and the basis for such processing or retention.

-If such collection or processing is not desired then do not engage with the Application in the ways detailed below.
+If such collection, processing, or retention is not desired then do not engage with the Application in the ways detailed below.

 ## Methods of Data Collection